 Low blood pressure

+This treatment may cause low blood pressure.
 Tell your doctor or nurse if you have ever had any problems with your blood pressure.
-Your nurse will check it regularly during your treatment.
-Let them know if you feel dizzy or faint.
+Your nurse will check it regularly during treatment.
+Let them know if you feel dizzy

 This treatment can increase the risk of developing a second cancer years later.
 This is rare.
 The benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.